 And who suffers in this equation?

 Chronic pain patients suffer.
 The ones who need pain medication to just function somewhat.
 Take them away and they cannot function with the pain, at all.
 Not working.
 Not doing anything.
 I personally would rather have proper pain management so I can work.
 But that is just me.
 Weird, I know.
 That I would actually choose some level of functionality and quality of life.
 And keenly remember the lack of it.
 So weird that I would prefer pain management.
-That others would likewise want some quality of life.
+Those others would likewise want some quality of life.
 How Demanding.

 “We talk a lot about the opioid crisis, but we don’t talk much about chronic pain,” says Paul Gileno, president and founder, who began having pain after a serious work accident in 2003.
 “In order to effectively address the opioid epidemic, we should also be thinking about how to address the parallel problem of chronic pain, whether by providing more funding for pain research, encouraging insurers to provide more coverage for nonpharmaceutical treatment options, or creating better support services for people and families affected by pain.”
 National Pain Report

 Without replacing that treatment with anything remotely effective immediately.
 No, they just drop the medication.
 Without realizing replacing it with alternative treatments a) may not be sufficient and b) take a long time to work.
-Things like exercise for example can be exceeding slow to see results on.
+Things like exercise, for example, can be exceeding slow to see results on.
 Took me 6 months to work Up To 20 minutes on a stationary bike.
 And that was with consistent painful effort on my part.

 So, basically, opiates may not be the solution to pain but they may be part of someone’s pain management.
 Pain management doesn’t Necessarily include opiates either, it just means what is states: Management of Pain.
 A climate of intimidating doctors to not utilize a potential treatment and treating patients like addicts is not a productive way to go about managing pain.
 And certainly denying some patients with pain that can Only be managed with opiates their medication seems to me to be outright horrifying and not what we as a society should want.
 I personally would be terrified of developing one of those pain conditions, knowing it wouldn’t be properly treated and I would just have to suffer with it forever.
 What a living hell.
 Pain management should be a right.
 We shouldn’t Want people to suffer like that, should we?
 What does that say about us as a culture that we would allow that?
 To not only find it acceptable that we are denying them proper pain management but also are fine with the fact some of these patients are committing suicide as a result.
 We should find this appalling.

-For every single pain patient I believe we have the right to proper, careful and developed pain management.
+For every single pain patient, I believe we have the right to proper, careful and developed pain management.
 Whatever that may include.
 And however long it takes to figure out the pain puzzle that is every single one of us.
 Any progress in improving our quality of life is Important.

 And I believe this isn’t a priority anymore.